perfsonar/docs/release_candidates/5.1.0/_sources/cookbook_central_archive.rst.txt

 We now have a working Grafana installation.
 For now there is not much to show beyond host statistics, but we will revisit this after we have the measurements running.
 In the next step, we'll define the measurements to run.

-Step 3: Build and Publish Measurement Configuration with pSConfig
+Step 3: Creating Your Measurement Configuration with pSConfig
 ==================================================================
 In this step we'll create a file that defines the measurements we want all the testpoints to run.
 This is called a **pSConfig Template File**.
 If you want to learn more about pSConfig templates see :doc:`psconfig_intro`.
 In this example we'll generate the file by hand from a skeleton file then use some helpful utilities to fill-in and publish.
 Steps are as follows: